Pope Pius XII: Summi Pontificatus

 Summi Pontificatus was the first papal encyclical issued by Pope Pius XII, in October 1939 and established some of the themes of his pontificate.
-During the drafting of the letter, the Second World War commenced with the German/Soviet invasion of Catholic Poland—the "dread tempest of war is already raging despite all Our efforts to avert it".
-The papal letter denounced antisemitism, war, totalitarianism, the attack on Poland and the Nazi persecution of the church.
+During the drafting of the letter, the Second World War commenced with the German/Soviet invasion of Poland—the "dread tempest of war is already raging despite all Our efforts to avert it".
+The papal letter denounced antisemitism, war, totalitarianism, the attack on Catholic Poland and the Nazi persecution of the church.

 Pius XII reiterated church teaching on the "principle of equality"—with specific reference to Jews: "there is neither Gentile nor Jew, circumcision nor uncircumcision".
 The forgetting of solidarity "imposed by our common origin and by the equality of rational nature in all men" was called "pernicious error".
 Catholics everywhere were called upon to offer "compassion and help" to the victims of the war.
 The Pope declared determination to work to hasten the return of peace and trust in prayers for justice, love and mercy, to prevail against the scourge of war.
 The letter also decried the deaths of noncombatants.

-Following themes addressed in Non abbiamo bisogno (1931); Mit brennender Sorge (1937) and Divini redemptoris (1937), Pius wrote against "anti-Christian movements" and needing to bring back to the church those who were following "a false standard ... misled by error, passion, temptation and prejudice, [who] have strayed away from faith in the true God".
+Following themes addressed in Non abbiamo bisogno (1931); Mit brennender Sorge (1937) and Divini Redemptoris (1937), Pius wrote against "anti-Christian movements" and needing to bring back to the church those who were following "a false standard ... misled by error, passion, temptation and prejudice, [who] have strayed away from faith in the true God".
 Pius wrote of "Christians unfortunately more in name than in fact" having shown "cowardice" in the face of persecution by these creeds, and endorsed resistance:

-Pius wrote of a persecuted church and a time requiring "charity" for victims who had a "right" to compassion.
+Pius wrote of a persecuted Church and a time requiring "charity" for victims who had a "right" to compassion.
 Against the invasion of Poland and killing of civilians he wrote:

 With Italy not yet an ally of Hitler in the war, Italians were called upon to remain faithful to the Catholic Church.
 Pius avoided explicit denunciations of Hitlerism or Stalinism, establishing the "impartial" public tone which would become controversial in later assessment of his pontificate: "A full statement of the doctrinal stand to be taken in face of the errors of today, if necessary, can be put off to another time unless there is disturbance by calamitous external events; for the moment We limit Ourselves to some fundamental observations."